Collection of bought items

 What time are my lots sold?

 We produce a time schedule for every auction, which shows the order of the sale categories and an approximated time of sale for the lots at the different auction days.
 You will find a link to this schedule underneath every auction on this website.
-Detailed information on the date and time of sale can be found when opening the lot of interest in our online-catalogue.
 Please note that we sell about 140 to 150 lots per hour.
 Although our sale runs quickly, delays might occur.
 Therefore, please understand the provided information on the time of sale as an indication only.

 What do I need to be aware of when exporting my items?